cdiggins/heron-language/README.md

 # Heron Programming Language

-Heron is a pure functional fully type-inferred programming language with a JavaScript-like syntax.
+Heron is a small cross-platform language being designed for ease of use, performance, and safety with a JavaScript like syntax.

-## Why Heron

-Heron is a programming language that aims at simplicity, safety, and code reuse.
-Heron supports multiple compilation targets, with the first implementation focusing on JavaScript.
-Heron is inspired by many languages particularly: JavaScript, Python, Scala, Haskell, and C#.

-Heron is a type-inferred language, which is designed for efficient array processing.
-Heron supports generics and higher-order functions and emphasizes the use of immutable data structures.
+Heron is a fully statically typed language that does not require type annotations in the majority of cases, so it looks and feels like a dynamic language, with the *potential* efficiency, safety, and tooling of a compiled language.

+The Heron design is influenced most heavily by JavaScript, Haskell, C#, Scala, GLSL, and Scheme, but other languages play a role as well.
+Heron has a powerful module system built into the language, and a forward thinking language versioning scheme for maintaining backwards compatibility while the language evolves.

+Current development on Heron is focused on numerical array processing, such as required in sound and image processing, and data visualization in 2D and 3D.
+The reference implementation generates JavaScript, but a C++ generator is planned as well.

+Heron is built on the principle of emphasizing functional programming, immutable data structures, and type safety while minimizing complexity.

+> *"I'm still trying to figure this magic out"*
+> -- Stephen Taylor

-## History
+## Ancient History

 This is technically the third incarnation of a programming language Heron, but no one is going to remember the older versions.
 Last time I announced a programming language named Heron was 8 years ago.
 The new Heron is quiate a different language from previous incarnations which were intended as general purpose languages, largely in part to my growth and evolution as a programmer.